rgattoni/VIO-project-with-Kimera_VIO/README.md

 lists of software and hardaware to execute the application

 # Repository Structure
-overview dei file di progetto e la loro organizzazione
+provide an overview of project's folder and file organization

 # Demo Instructions
 include all commands to reproduce the demo